 In my spare time, I love to play board games, read books, listen to true crime podcasts and watch Forensic Files on TV.

-Mrs. North is the St. Monica School Marketing, Events and Communication Director.
-She has been part of the St. Monica staff since 2006, managing several roles such as Auction Coordinator, Parish Events, Bulletin, Calendaring, Communication and Evangelization.
+Mrs. North is the St. Monica Catholic School Development Director.
+Jamie has been part of the St. Monica staff since 2006, managing several roles including marketing, events and communications.

 Mrs. North's history and commitment to this community goes way back.
-She and her husband Kevin were married at St. Monica over 24 years ago and they have 3 daughters who were baptized here and attended St. Monica School.
-Her 15 years as a parent at St. Monica Parish School were some of the best memories ever and her closest friends today are from those days.
+She and her husband Kevin were married at St. Monica over 26 years ago and they have 3 daughters who attended St. Monica School.
+Her 15 years as a parent at St. Monica Catholic School were some of the best memories ever and her closest friends today are from those days.

 Miss Finnerty will be joining the St. Monica community as the new First Grade teacher.
 She is passionate about Catholic education and is excited to engage her students through faith-filled learning.
 Miss Finnerty was born and raised in Scottsdale, Arizona, where she had the privilege of attending Catholic schools.
 From there, she went on to attend Gonzaga University where she earned a degree in Sociology and a Masters in Initial Teaching, with an endorsement in Reading.
 During her time at Gonzaga she fell in love with the Pacific Northwest and stayed in Spokane to teach Kindergarten.